 North Island College offers English Placement Assessments in both online and paper and pencil formats.
 Online assessments are done with the Accuplacer Online English Assessments.
 Students will complete three assessments; an assessment of knowledge of grammar (writing skills), an assessment of reading comprehension, and a writing sample.
 Speak to an NIC advisor for information on doing your assessment on paper, rather than online.

-To prepare for your English assessment, see the English Placement Assessment Study Guide and pages 1-6 of the ACCUPLACER Study Guide or access it through the free ACCUPLACER app.
+To prepare for your English assessment, see the English Placement Assessment Study Guide.
+To prepare for the Accuplacer online English Assessment, refer to the following materials: